 Flossing Teeth While Wearing Braces

-Your dentist will tell you to floss often, especially when wearing braces, but you’ll need to learn a different way to floss.
-You’ll need to use floss threaders, your dentist will teach you how to use them and it will take you longer than usual to floss your teeth.
+Your dentist will tell you to floss often, especially when wearing braces, and suggest that you floss using floss threaders.
+Your dentist will teach you how to use them and advise that it will take longer than usual to floss your teeth.

-Luckily there are other options available that will take less time and still keep your teeth and gums healthy while wearing braces.
+Luckily there are other options available that take less time while keeping your teeth and gums healthy while wearing braces.

 Using the floss threaders requires you to thread around every tooth and does take a little longer.
-However, there are interproximal brushes available, they look similar to a pipe cleaner and come in different sizes, and are disposable.
+However, there are interproximal brushes available.
+They look similar to a pipe cleaner, come in different sizes, and are disposable.
 The smaller size would probably work best for flossing around braces where your toothbrush cannot reach.

 If You Don’t Brush Your Braces

 Your orthodontist checks your teeth regularly and can advise you if additional flossing or brushing is necessary.
-To avoid delays in your treatment, be sure to always follow any instructions, you don’t want to wear the braces any longer than necessary.
+To avoid delays in your treatment, be sure to always follow any instructions as you don’t want to wear the braces any longer than necessary.

 Foods to Avoid